Stephen Sweeney · Technical Writing Portfolio

 Constitutional framework for governed AI systems

-Constitutional framework.
-Four foundational Laws, the reducer pattern, evidence chain structure, and composability rules for jurisdiction design.
+Eleven Laws in four groups.
+The reducer pattern, evidence chain structure, and composability rules for jurisdiction design.

-Read the Codex →
+Full Codex specification →

 Enforcement Kernels